10 Elements in Choosing a Call Center when Outsourcing

 Check out article from our white paper section on the Expivia corporate culture…

 8. Training– How are their new associates on-boarded, what training do they receive before they start on the floor.
 What is the ongoing training like?
 How do they communicate with agents about program changes?
 How do they handle internal monitoring?
 Training of agents is huge and a topic not to be forgotten.

-9. Scalability/Flexibility– Some people talk about scalability of a call center.
+9. Scalability/Flexibility– Some people talk about the scalability of a call center.
 Can they help you as you grow yet still scale back if needed?
 I talk more about the flexibility of a center.
-Do they take the time to understand your specific business cycle and needs.
+Do they take the time to understand your specific business cycle and needs?
 Some centers do a great job with this while some will set minimums.
 Make sure you have a comfort level here.

 10. Security- Is the Center you are using PCI compliant?
 They better be.
 It no longer is a plus to be PCI it’s not a minimum requirement.
 We would suggest only working with paperless companies (no paper in call center booths) with strict no cell phone policies.

-In the age of social media your customers now have a voice to shout out how they feel about your company.
+In the age of social media, your customers now have a voice to shout out how they feel about your company.
 Choosing to outsource to the right organization for your company can be a blessing.
 Choosing poorly is a major headache.

 Making a proper BPO service decision allows a professional service group with the proper tools to handle your customers while you can focus on your core business saving time and most importantly MONEY.

-Visit our website at www.expiviausa.com to see some the features we offer in our high-end USA contact center.
+Visit our website at www.expiviausa.com to see some of the features we offer in our high-end USA contact center.
 Let us know if we can help you in any way in choosing the correct call center outsourcing partner for your company.